 How OSS Pulse collects data and calculates metrics

-OSS Pulse tracks GitHub’s most influential repositories - not a random sample, but the elite of open source.
-We focus on repositories that have proven impact and community engagement.
+OSS Pulse tracks GitHubโs most influential repositories โ not a random sample, but the elite of open source.
+We focus on repositories with proven impact and community engagement, filtering out repos below 500 stars.

 Our daily collection pulls repositories matching these criteria: